jdholtz/i3-restore/README.md

 If you want to add another program (or change an existing one) to the configuration file, follow the documentation in the file to enter the correct information.

-**Note**: Pull requests are encouraged if you have added and tested a new program in the configuration file
+**Note**: Pull requests are encouraged if you have added and tested a new program in the configuration file.
+See [Contributing.md](CONTRIBUTING.md) for more information.

 ## Automating The Script
 i3-restore can be automatically triggered every time i3 stops and starts.
 This is useful if you want to automatically restore